Degree studies with piano as a main instrument are a part of the Classical Music Performance programme.

 - One etude by Chopin (excluding op.
 10, nos.
 3 and 6, op.
 25 no. 7 and op.posth. in F minor and A flat major)

-- A compulsory assignment (sent to applicants by e-mail no later than 2 weeks before the instrument audition)
+- Musical acquisition assignment (will be sent to applicants by e-mail no later than 2 weeks in advance)

 The compositions performed must be solo works.
-The programme must be performed from memory except for the compulsory assignment.
+The programme must be performed from memory except for the musical acquisition assignment.
 Further instructions will be provided in the entrance examination invitation.

 The second stage of the entrance examination is an instrument audition during which you must perform: